mobeigi/fb2cal/README.md

 6. Run script manually once for testing purposes:
 `python ./fb2cal.py`
 7. Check Google Drive to ensure your ics file was made.
-8. Setup cron jobs/Task Scheduler/Automator to repeatly run the script to periodically generate an updated ics file.
-It is recommended to run the script **once every 24 hours**.
+8. Setup Cron Jobs/Task Scheduler/Automator to repeatedly run the script to periodically generate an updated ics file.
+See **Scheduled Task Frequency** section for more info.
 9. Use the following link to import your ics into Calendar applications (i.e. Google Calendar):
 `http://drive.google.com/uc?export=download&id=DRIVE_FILE_ID`.
 Replace **DRIVE_FILE_ID** with the autopopulated value found in your `config/config.ini` file.